ajpgarner/moment/README.md

 `moment_matrix`: Generates a moment matrix for a supplied set of Hermitian operators.

+`new_algebraic_matrix_system`: Starts a new context of shared variables, with specified algebraic relations.

-`new_matrix_system`: Starts a new context of shared variables, from a supplied Scenario.
+`new_locality_matrix_system`: Starts a new context of shared variables, for locality (party, measurement, outcome) settings.

 `symbol_table`: Returns total list of operators in a matrix system.